marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 argument.
 The values of this option are passed on to the SentencePiece trainer, note the required single quotes around the SentencePiece options: `--sentencepiece-options '--normalization_rule_tsv=data/norm_romanian.tsv'`.

-Another new feature is the `bleu-detok` validation metric.
-When used with SentencePiece this should give you in-training BLEU scores that are very close to sacreBLEU's scores.
+Another new feature is the `bleu-detok` validation metric which can be used when SentencePiece support is compiled into Marian.
+Since SentencePiece is a reversible tokenizer, this should give you in-training BLEU scores that are very close to sacreBLEU's scores.
 Differences may appear if unexpected SentencePiece normalization rules are used.
 You should still report only official sacreBLEU scores for publications.